zhouzi/awesome-perceived-performance/README.md

 ## Feedback shouldn't depend on servers

-What this means is that no matter what your coverage situation is, you still get the visual feedback.
+What this means is that no matter what your coverage situation is, you still get the visual feedback of your action.

 * [UX Tactics To Make Slow Things Seem Faster](http://blog.placeit.net/ux-tactics-make-slow-things-seem-faster/)
 * [The 3 White Lies Behind Instagram's Lightning Speed](http://www.fastcodesign.com/1669788/the-3-white-lies-behind-instagrams-lightning-speed)